chaba-victor/Plant-Disease-Classification/README.md

 # The goal
-To build a model, which can classify between healthy and diseased crop leaves and also if the crop have any disease, predict which disease is it.
+To build a model which can classify healthy & unhealthy crop leaves and also predict which disease it is that is affecting it.
+The model should also give suggestions on possible treatment plan for the crop.

+          Project in progress ...